Chloramphenicol

 Chloramphenicol is an antibiotic useful for the treatment of a number of bacterial infections.
 This includes use as an eye ointment to treat conjunctivitis.
 By mouth or by injection into a vein, it is used to treat meningitis, plague, cholera, and typhoid fever.
 Its use by mouth or by injection is only recommended when safer antibiotics cannot be used.
 Monitoring both blood levels of the medication and blood cell levels every two days is recommended during treatment.

 Common side effects include bone marrow suppression, nausea, and diarrhea.
 The bone marrow suppression may result in death.
 To reduce the risk of side effects treatment duration should be as short as possible.
 People with liver or kidney problems may need lower doses.
-In young children a condition known as gray baby syndrome may occur which results in a swollen stomach and low blood pressure.
+In young infants, a condition known as gray baby syndrome may occur which results in a swollen stomach and low blood pressure.
 Its use near the end of pregnancy and during breastfeeding is typically not recommended.
 Chloramphenicol is a broad-spectrum antibiotic that typically stops bacterial growth by stopping the production of proteins.

 Chloramphenicol was discovered after being isolated from Streptomyces venezuelae in 1947.
 Its chemical structure was identified and it was first synthesized in 1949.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

-The original indication of chloramphenicol was in the treatment of typhoid, but the presence of multiple drug-resistant Salmonella Typhi has meant it is seldom used for this indication except when the organism is known to be sensitive.
+The original indication of chloramphenicol was in the treatment of typhoid, but the presence of multiple drug-resistant Salmonella typhi has meant it is seldom used for this indication except when the organism is known to be sensitive.

 In low-income countries, the WHO no longer recommends only chloramphenicol as first-line to treat meningitis, but recognises it may be used with caution if there are no available alternatives.

 During the last decade chloramphenicol has been re-evaluated as an old agent with potential against systemic infections due to multidrug-resistant gram positive microorganisms (including vancomycin resistant enterococci).
 In vitro data have shown an activity against the majority (> 80%) of vancomycin resistant E. faecium strains.

 In the context of preventing endophthalmitis, a complication of cataract surgery, a 2017 systematic review found moderate evidence that using chloramphenicol eye drops in addition to an antibiotic injection (cefuroxime or penicillin) will likely lower the risk of endophthalmitis, compared to eye drops or antibiotic injections alone.